Leaders of rich countries acknowledge vaccine inequities at global health summit but offer little to rapidly close the gap

 Of the roughly 1.5 billion coronavirus vaccine doses administered worldwide, only 0.3 percent of the inoculations have taken place in low-income countries.

-The meeting Friday, co-hosted by Italy and the European Union, showed that there are certain points of agreement for how to help poorer nations catch up, including the sharing of surplus doses and funding for improved, across-the-world vaccine manufacturing.
+The meeting Friday, co-hosted by Italy and the European Union, showed that there are certain points of agreement for how to help poorer nations catch up, including the sharing of surplus doses, when available, and funding for improved, across-the-world vaccine manufacturing.

 But countries remain at odds over other points.

 The Biden administration earlier this month said it supported waiving intellectual property protections for coronavirus vaccines — a notion that would allow developing countries to potentially produce generic versions.
 But leaders in Europe, where some of the world’s biggest pharma companies are based, have objected that would not be not a quick-fix solution and could stifle innovation.
+The summit’s final declaration mentioned voluntary, as opposed to compulsory, technology transfers.

 Numerous leaders on Friday emphasized instead the need to ensure the free flow of vaccine materials across borders — a jab at the United States, which public health experts and some foreign governments have accused of prioritizing domestic orders and hindering the global supply chain.

-A declaration signed after the Friday summit, which included the United States, mentioned the importance of a “reliable global supply chain” during health emergencies.
+The declaration released after the Friday summit, which included the United States, mentioned the importance of a “reliable global supply chain” during health emergencies.

 Italian Prime Minister Mario Draghi, in a news conference after the summit, noted that it should be easier for the United States to remove export hurdles, now that it has such a wide availability of doses and a large percentage of its population has been inoculated.